 In addition to green investment options for the employee 401K, we have designated areas to encourage our employees to recycle — even to bring items from home.
 Everything from lights, to batteries to electronics are recycled for free.
 And for any employee that switches to a 30% more efficient vehicle, they'll receive a $500 gas card to make their wallets more efficient, too.

-We continue to strive towards zero carbon footprint (and we're sure we're pretty darn close).
+We continue to strive towards zero carbon footprint.
 Currently we're doing some calculations, but check back, we're sure to have our total soon.

 Camp Good Days and Special Times Auction

 A NEWwoodworks special — this wine rack was made by our furniture gurus out of reclaimed French Oak wine barrels.
 It shows a beautiful patina from years of holding wine, and even has an original barrel plug on the right side.
 It, along with several of its previous brethren went up for auction at the Camp Good Days and Special Times annual wine auction dinner, bringing a sizable donation to this worthy charity.

 New Energy Works donated a custom made bench for the Rotary sponsored Dance for Life silent action.
 It sold for about $400.
 Proceeds from the Dance for Life totaled around $9000 which were all donated to the Sands Cancer Center in Canandaigua to be used for breast cancer research.
 Since then, there's much we've done to support and in partnership with this group: The Brace Rd.
 Pavillion in Victor, NY; A Taste of the Finger Lakes Event; and perhaps most importantly, our combined efforts in the Nicaraguan Solar Oven Project.